kyhau/slack-command-app-cdk/README.md

 1. An API Gateway to provide an endpoint as the Sharable URL in Slack.
 2. A Lambda Function [lambda/OAuth.py](lambda/OAuth.py) to perform OAuth 2.0 flow and turn the auth code into access token then store it in a DynamoDB table.
-3. A DynamoDB table for storing the auth request data and token.
+3. A DynamoDB table for storing the oauth tokens of all app installations.
 4. CloudWatch Loggroup for API Gateway and Lambda Functions.

 ---